momoka0122y/draft-settings-enable-websockets/draft-momoka-httpbis-settings-enable-websockets.md

 --- abstract

 This document proposes a new HTTP settings parameter, SETTINGS_ENABLE_WEBSOCKETS.
 This parameter indicates whether the server supports bootstrapping WebSockets over the established connection.

 --- middle

 # Introduction

 The mechanisms for running the WebSocket protocol {{!RFC6455}} over a single stream of an HTTP/2 and HTTP/3 connection is defined in {{!RFC8441}} and {{!RFC9220}}.
 The extended CONNECT mechanism is used for bootstrapping WebSockets from HTTP/2 and HTTP/3.
-Support for the extended CONNECT is advertised using HTTP/2 and HTTP/3 settings parameter SETTINGS_ENABLE_CONNECT_PROTOCOL.
+Support for the extended CONNECT mechanism is advertised using HTTP/2 and HTTP/3 settings parameter SETTINGS_ENABLE_CONNECT_PROTOCOL.

 However, the support of extended CONNECT does not necessarily indicate support for WebSockets over that HTTP connection.
 Other protocols such as {{?WEBTRANSPORT=I-D.draft-ietf-webtrans-overview}} also use extended CONNECT and send SETTINGS_ENABLE_CONNECT_PROTOCOL settings parameters as well.

 Suppose the server supports extended CONNECT but not bootstrapping WebSockets over that HTTP connection.
 In this case, the client sending a WebSocket handshake request will result in a response of 501 (Not Implemented) status code (Section 15.6.2 of {{HTTP}}), and the client would need to fall back to trying the WebSocket handshake over HTTP/1.

 This is why a SETTINGS_ENABLE_WEBSOCKETS settings parameter is needed.